pyeve/eve/README.rst

 out-of-the-box API solution I came to envision (see the Roadmap below), but I feel that at this point the codebase is ready enough for a public preview.
-This will hopefully allow for some constructive feedback and maybe, for some contributors willing to join the ranks.
+This will hopefully allow for some constructive feedback and maybe, for some contributors to join the ranks.

 PS: the slides of my EuroPython REST API talk are `available online`_.
-You might want to check them to understand why and how certain design decisions were made, especially with regard to REST implementation.
+You might want to check them to understand why and how certain design decisions were made, especially with regards to REST implementation.

 Roadmap
 -------
 In no particular order, here's a partial list of the features that I plan/would like to add to Eve, provided that there is enough interest in the project.

-- Documentation (this one is coming soon!)
+- Documentation (coming soon!)
 - Granular exception handling
 - Journaling/error logging
 - Server side caching